NishchalSreevathsa/Ethical_Hacking_Projects/README.md

 Use SSH instead of Telnet
 Prefer IMAP over POP3
 **Conclusion:** While basic, this lab demonstrated why encryption matters.
 Seeing actual password extraction from packet captures makes textbook concepts tangible - you remember why we hash credentials after watching live credential harvesting.

+**Project 4: Enumerating Hosts Using Wireshark, Windows, and Linux Commands** **Objective:** Learn to enumerate resources on a target host using both passive and active scanning techniques.
+**Tools & Tech Stack**
+Wireshark: For passive scanning and packet analysis.
+Windows Commands: net and nbtstat for active enumeration.
+Linux Commands: ifconfig for interface configuration.
+Armitage & Metasploit: For visualizing network hosts and performing active scans.
+**Key Activities**
+This lab focused on enumeration, an essential step in penetration testing, by leveraging both passive and active methods:
+Passive Scanning with Wireshark: Captured network traffic to identify IP addresses, MAC addresses, and protocols used within the network.
+Filtered packets to analyze specific traffic patterns without alerting the target system.
+Active Enumeration with Commands: Used the net command on Windows to list users, domains, and shared resources.
+Ran nbtstat to query NetBIOS name resolution and uncover machine names and services.
+Leveraged Metasploit's db_nmap to scan the network (192.168.1.0/24) for live hosts and open ports.
+Graphical Scanning with Armitage: Conducted Nmap scans through Armitage's GUI to visualize discovered hosts and their services.
+**Conclusion:** Enumeration is a critical phase in ethical hacking that bridges reconnaissance and exploitation.
+Passive methods like Wireshark are stealthy but limited in scope, while active tools like nbtstat or Metasploit provide deeper insights at the cost of detectability.
+The lab emphasized balancing these approaches based on the engagement's goals.

+**Project 5: Remote and Local Exploitation** **Objective:** Exploit a vulnerable Postgres database service on a Linux server using advanced tools like OpenVAS, Greenbone Security Assistant, and Metasploit to gain privileged access.
+**Tools & Technologies Used**
+Nmap/Zenmap: For initial scanning of open ports and services.
+OpenVAS & Greenbone Security Assistant (GSA): To identify critical vulnerabilities in the target system.
+Metasploit Framework & Meterpreter: For exploiting vulnerabilities and privilege escalation.
+**Key Activities**
+This lab simulated a real-world penetration test through structured phases:
+Planning & Scanning: Conducted initial scans with Nmap/Zenmap to identify open ports (e.g., Postgres on port 5432).
+Used OpenVAS with GSA to pinpoint specific vulnerabilities in the Postgres database service.
+Exploitation with Metasploit:  Leveraged Metasploit modules to exploit the vulnerable Postgres service, gaining initial access to the target system.
+Privilege Escalation & Persistence: Used Meterpreter commands (hashdump, getuid) to escalate privileges to root access.
+Explored techniques for maintaining access while evading detection.
+Analysis of Results: Documented findings on exploited vulnerabilities and recommended mitigation strategies.
+**Conclusion:** This lab reinforced the importance of combining vulnerability scanning tools (like OpenVAS) with exploitation frameworks (like Metasploit) for effective penetration testing.
+It also highlighted how privilege escalation can turn minor vulnerabilities into critical security risks if left unaddressed.